COVID-19 Update >> We Are Open 24/7

 Hi - I’m Jeff.
 I am a lawyer licensed to practice law in Indiana.
 Our attorneys fight every day for the rights of sexual abuse victims.
 My team and I are ready to help.

-The hospital abuse law firm in Vincennes presents to you this article on the city of Vincennes.
+The abuse law firm in Vincennes presents to you this article on the city of Vincennes.
 We encourage you to learn the history of the area and everything it has to offer its residents and visitors.

 History of Vincennes